 - Predictive policing systems based on profiling individuals

-High-Risk AI Systems in AI Act
+High-Risk AI Systems

 Applications that pose significant risks to safety or fundamental rights, including: